Don't Go Down There!

 Looking into the glowing hole, you don’t know why you had to go for that walk.
 Sure, you were bored, but couldn’t you have just read a book or gone to bed or something?
 No, on a moonless night you had to go for a walk.
 You thought that once around the block would do it, but then you had to see the glowing light.
 Most people would’ve seen this light and rushed on home.
-You being you, you had to go up that hill and figure out where the light was coming from.
+You had to go up that hill and figure out where the light was coming from.
 Despite tripping over a branch and falling on your face, you still kept searching for the light.
 With each step, the light became brighter until, once directly beside it, it all but vanished.

 Now that you found it, you regret every step that you took.
 Illuminated by the light, you see that the hole can’t be more than a few feet deep.
 On closer examination, you realize that there are dirt steps leading down into a tunnel.
 Listening closely, you can faintly hear someone (or something) chopping at rocks and dirt.
-Suddenly, it stops and the hole goes black.
+Suddenly, it stops, and the hole goes black.
 For most people, this would inspire them to run away.
 However, you being you, you now want to explore the hole more than ever.
 Here are ten reasons why you should turn back before it’s too late.